-Infrastructure: Arturo Merino Benitez International Airport in Santiago, Chile Project KPI: maximum transportation capacity of 30,000,000 passengers/year

-Operator: Consorzio Nuevo Pudahuel (Astaldi Group's share: 15%)
+Infrastructure: Arturo Merino Benítez International Airport in Santiago, Chile Project KPI: maximum transportation capacity of 30,000,000 passengers/year Operator: Consorzio Nuevo Pudahuel (Astaldi Group's share: 15%)

 The investment relates to the concession to extend and operate the Arturo Merino Benitez International Airport in Santiago de Chile.
 The concession includes: (i) modernisation and extension of the existing terminal; (ii) financing, designing and building a new passenger terminal with a surface area of 198,000 square metres, giving an increased passenger handling capacity of up to 30,000,000 passengers/year; (iii) operation of all the infrastructure for 20 years (new and existing terminals, car parks and future commercial activities) from the award date (October 2015).
 The activities were awarded to the operator Consorcio Nuevo Pudahuel, in which Astaldi Concessioni has a 15% stake and the French companies Aéroport de Paris and Vinci Airports have interests of 45% and 40%, respectively.
-Total passengers transiting the infrastructure numbered 23.3 million in 2018, including 12.3 million from national flights and 10.89 million from international flights.
-Construction work for Phase 2 (the new terminal) is ongoing while Phase 1 (the existing terminal) is under operation80.
+Construction work for Phase 2 (the new terminal) is ongoing while Phase 1 (the existing terminal) is under operation.